gregmuellegger/django-websocket/README.rst

 django-websocket
 ================

+**IMPORTANT: Please read the disclaimer a few sections below before you start using django-websocket.**

 The **django-websocket** module provides an implementation of the WebSocket Protocol for django.
 It handles all the low-level details like establishing the connection through sending handshake reply, parsing messages from the